NFL teams get jump start on franchise tags - News 12 Now

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL

-AP Sports Writers Will Graves, Tom Canavan, Steve Reed and Bob Baum contributed.
+AP Sports Writers Will Graves, Tom Canavan, Steve Reed, Bob Baum and Greg Beacham contributed.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton